bourriquet/imperial_msc_computing/prolog/tutorials/README.md

 # tutorials

 These Prolog tutorials formed part of _518 Logic and AI Programming_ 2015/16.

-All predicates tested using SICStus 4.3.2.
+All predicates tested using _SICStus 4.3.2_.